lrmendess/open-source-datalake/README.md

 Feel free to study or replicate the content here.

 ## Prerequisites (tested)
+- Docker >= 25.0.4
 - Docker Compose >= 2.24.7
 - OpenTofu >= 1.6.2

 ## Available services
+- Airflow
+- Apache Spark
 - Hive Metastore (HMS)
+- Metabase
 - MinIO
+- OpenTofu
 - Trino
-- Apache Spark
-- OpenTofu
-- Airflow
-- Metabase

 ## Project Architecture
 Below we have an illustration of the project architecture, presenting the available services and their interactions.